-FEMA recommends applicants include a changes clause in their contracts that describe how, if at all, changes can be made by either party to alter the method, price, or schedule of the work without breaching the contract.
+FEMA recommends the inclusion of a changes clause that describes how, if at all, changes can be made by either party to alter the method, price, or schedule of the work without breaching the contract.
 The following is an example and may be negotiated.

-No changes to this Agreement, including but not limited to the scope of work, Task Orders, or Ceiling price, shall be effective unless made in writing and signed by an authorized representative of each Party.
+No changes to this Contract, including but not limited to the scope of work, Task Orders, or Ceiling price, shall be effective unless made in writing and signed by an authorized representative of each Party.